The Personal Support Worker (PSW) in Ontario provides a range of health care services in a variety of settings:

 Requirements for Students

-In order to be granted admission into the Personal Support Worker Program, students must:
+To be granted admission into the Personal Support Worker Program, students must:

 - Be at least 18 years of age